-(e) This subdivision does not apply to a ballot question or independent expenditure political committee or fund that has not met the registration threshold of section 10A.14, subdivision 1a.
-However, if a contribution that would be subject to this section triggers the registration requirement in section 10A.14, subdivision 1a, then both registration under that section and reporting under this section are required.
+- election to a candidate whose name is not on the general election ballot.
+The board must post the report on its Web site by the end of the next business day after it is received. - (e) This subdivision does not apply to a ballot question or independent expenditure political committee or fund that has not met the registration threshold of section 10A.14, subdivision 1a.
+However, if a contribution that would be subject to this section triggers the registration requirement in section 10A.14, subdivision 1a, then both registration under that section and reporting under this section are required. - Subd.

-Subd.
 6. Report when no Committee. (a) A candidate who does not designate and cause to be formed a principal campaign committee and who makes campaign expenditures in aggregate in excess of \$750 in a year must file with the board a report containing the information required by subdivision 3.
-Reports required by this subdivision must be filed by the dates on which reports by principal campaign committees must be filed.

-(b) An individual who makes independent expenditures that aggregate more than \$1,500 in a calendar year or expenditures to promote or defeat a ballot question that aggregate more than \$5,000 in a calendar year must file with the board a report containing the information required by subdivision 3.
-A report required by this subdivision must be filed by the date on which the next report by political committees and political funds must be filed.
+Reports required by this subdivision must be filed by the dates on which reports by principal campaign committees must be filed. - (b) An individual who makes independent expenditures that aggregate more than \$1,500 in a calendar year or expenditures to promote or defeat a ballot question that aggregate more than \$5,000 in a calendar year must file with the board a report containing the information required by subdivision 3.
+A report required by this subdivision must be filed by the date on which the next report by political committees and political funds must be filed. - Subd.

-- Subd.
 6a.
 Statement of Independence.
-An individual, political committee, political fund, or party unit filing a report or statement disclosing an independent expenditure under subdivision 3 or 6 must file with the report a sworn statement that the disclosed expenditures were not made with the authorization or expressed or implied consent of, or in cooperation or in concert with, or at the request or suggestion of any candidate or any candidate's principal campaign committee or agent. - Subd 15.
+An individual, political committee, political fund, or party unit filing a report or statement disclosing an independent expenditure under subdivision 3 or 6 must file with the report a sworn statement that the disclosed expenditures were not made with the authorization or expressed or implied consent of, or in cooperation or in concert with, or at the request or suggestion of any candidate; any candidate's principal campaign committee or agent; any local candidate, or any local candidate's agent. - Subd 15.
 Equitable Relief.
 A candidate whose opponent does not timely file the report due 15 days before the primary, the report due ten days before the general election, or the notice required under section 10A.25, subdivision 10, may petition the district court for immediate equitable relief to enforce the filing requirement.
 A prevailing party under this subdivision may be awarded attorney fees and costs by the court.